ietf-wg-aipref/wg-materials/ietf124/minutes.md

 * Timid Robot:
     * If we replace the hierarchy with an undefined-in-stated-preferences category, we don't remove the problem of unintended consequences
     * If we reduce the scope of the top level category, would that address Lila's concerns?
-        * Lila: I'm in favor of narrowing the top level category to somehwere in the AI space
+        * Lila: I'm in favor of narrowing the top level category to somewhere in the AI space
             * People use AI tools for accessibility
             * Stomps on rights a bit: There's a lot of things I'm allowed to do with a physical book; I should have the same freedom when consuming a website